 The Group's objectives when managing capital are to safeguard the Group's ability to continue as a going concern and to maintain an optimal capital structure so as to maximise shareholder value.
-In order to maintain or achieve an optional capital structure, the Group may issue new shares, obtain new borrowings or sell assets to reduce borrowings.
+In order to maintain or achieve an optional capital structure, the Group may adjust the amount of dividend payment, return capital to shareholders, issue new shares, buy back issued shares, obtain new borrowings or sell assets to reduce borrowings.